turbaevsky/indicators/doc/PI_DB_TS.md

-The development will be based on [Agile](https://en.wikipedia.org/wiki/Agile_software_development) methodology (detailes are also available [here](http://agilemethodology.org/)
+The development will be based on [Agile](https://en.wikipedia.org/wiki/Agile_software_development) methodology (details are also available [here](http://agilemethodology.org/)

-## CheckList
+## Checklist

 - [x] Have the initial meeting
   - [x] Prototype demonstration
 - [ ] Have the first meeting to define/explain development strategy
-  and to discuss all the related questions like communication protocol, minimal functional requarements etc.
+  and to discuss all the related questions like communication protocol, minimal functional requirements etc.
   - [x] Have a chat with Ross and Sandor (beginning of week 4 2018)
   - [x] Have a meeting with datB (30 Jan 18)
   - [ ] Have a meeting with datB (2 Feb 18)
-- [ ] Officially start the development (incluging clear definition of roles and tasks for all the memebers)
+- [ ] Officially start the development (including clear definition of roles and tasks for all the members)
 - [ ] to demonstrate the first prototype during Feb 2018 PI Programme Meeting

 ## Extra functionality